cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 }
 ```

-Notice that `case 1:` falls through into `case 2:`, and `case 0:` falls through into both of these.
+Notice that `case 1:` "falls through" into `case 2:`, and `case 0:` falls through into both of these.
 Some compilers will warn where `break` is missing from a `case` clause as it is a common programming mistake; this warning can be suppressed by writing `[[fallthrough]]` (this is a C++ *attribute*) where the compiler is expecting to find `break` (immediately before the next `case`).
-Using this attribute in the way shown here provides clarity to both human reader and compiler, it is not necessary where `case` statements follow on immediately with no code between.
+Using this attribute in the way shown here provides clarity to both human reader and compiler; it is not necessary where `case` statements follow on immediately with no code between.

 **Experiment:**